Making Your Investment More Affordable

 For Returning Students

-Your student loans will be posted to your student account in two equal disbursements, half for Fall semester, half for Spring semester.
+Financial aid awards are processed on a rolling basis beginning in February.
+Your scholarship, if applicable, and student loans are posted to your student account in two equal disbursements, half for fall semester, half for spring semester.

 Financial Aid Application and Loan Documents to be completed:

 1. FAFSA: Complete the FAFSA.
 Our school code is 002589.

 You must have a valid PIN and your previous year's income tax information.
 As a graduate level student, you are considered independent.
 No parental tax information is required.
 If you are chosen for verification, you will be notified by the financial aid office.
 Verification requires providing a copy of your signed federal tax return with W-2s.
 It is strongly recommended that you use the IRS Data Retrieval Tool (DRT) to include your tax information into the FAFSA.

 2. Federal Direct Stafford Unsubsidized Loan Master Promissory Note (MPN): Complete this form and online entrance counseling the first time you borrow a Federal Direct Stafford Loan while attending UNH Law.